 This informs you that Hydra will try to push compilation metrics to a service that is expected to run on localhost (note that Hydra will work just fine also if you decide not to install the dashboard).

-hydraStartTrial command and have Docker installed, the dashboard should already be running.
+If you have Docker installed, the dashboard may already be up and running.
 To set-up the dashboard in other scenarios, please read the installation instruction.

 Know your memory requirements¶